-How to Become a Copywriter in 2024 (EVERYTHING You Need to Know)
+How to Become a Copywriter (The Ultimate Guide)

 So you want to learn how to become a copywriter.